Nicky-muindi/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 # Web stack debugging #2

 This was another webstack debugging in a series of web stack debugging projects.
-In this projects, I was give tasked with fixing the web stack to a working state from their broken states.
+In this projects, I was tasked with fixing the web stack to a working state from their broken states.
 For each task, I wrote a script automating the commands necessary to fix the web stack.